-A short three hours from Hong Kong, Mount Kinabalu sits as the the tallest peak in Malaysia and Borneo, and boasts the title of 20th tallest mountain in the world.
-So if you’re looking for adventure, but don’t have the annual leave days, you could climb, summit and be back in time for your Monday morning meetings in as little as three days!
+A short three hours from Hong Kong, Mount Kinabalu sits as the tallest peak in Malaysia and Borneo, and boasts the title of 20th tallest mountain in the world.
+So if you’re looking for adventure, but don’t have many annual leave days left, you could climb, summit and be back in time for your Monday morning meetings in as little as three days!

 Fly to: Kota Kinabalu International Airport